This site is intended for U.S. healthcare professionals.

 PP-INO-USA-0641

-SEE ADDITIONAL EFFICACY DATA ›
+SEE ADDITIONAL ADULT EFFICACY DATA ›

 Study design: INO-VATE ALL was a Phase 3, open-label, randomized (1:1) study of BESPONSA vs investigator’s choice of SC in 326 adult patients with relapsed or refractory B-cell precursor ALL.
 SC included FLAG, HiDAC, or Ara-C + MXN.
 All patients were required to have ≥5% bone marrow blasts and to have received 1 or 2 previous induction chemotherapy regimens for B-cell precursor ALL.
 Patients with Ph+ B-cell precursor ALL were required to have failed treatment with ≥1 TKI and SC.
 Single-agent BESPONSA was given by 1-hour IV infusion in 3 fractionated doses at 1.8 mg/m2 each 3- to 4-week cycle, reduced to 3 fractionated doses at 1.5 mg/m2 per cycle after achieving CR/CRi, for up to 6 cycles.
 For patients proceeding to HSCT, the recommended treatment duration with BESPONSA is 2 cycles.
-Patients who do not achieve a CR or CRi within 3 cycles should discontinue treatment.1,3
+Patients who do not achieve a CR or CRi within 3 cycles should discontinue treatment.1,4

-SEE CLINICAL TRIAL DETAILS ›
+SEE ADULT CLINICAL TRIAL DETAILS ›

 Clinical Study Results